skbkontur/ZstdNet/README.md

 ### Requirements

-*ZstdNet* requires *Zstdlib* >= v1.0.0.
+*ZstdNet* requires *libzstd* >= v1.0.0.
 Both 32-bit and 64-bit versions are supported.
-The corresponding DLLs (compiled from v1.3.3 using Visual C++) are included in this repository.
+The corresponding DLLs (cross-compiled using gcc-mingw-w64) are included in this repository.

 ### Exceptions

-The wrapper throws `ZstdException` in case of malformed data or an error inside *Zstdlib*.
+The wrapper throws `ZstdException` in case of malformed data or an error inside *libzstd*.
 If the given destination buffer is too small, `InsufficientMemoryException` is thrown away.

 ### Compressor class